jhnwu3/BioNetGMMFit/README.md

 ![generalized linear system](/img/matExpSys.png)

-observe that we can now solve it using matrix exponentiation using
+where P denotes the protein abundances, i their respective protein types, and k the reaction rates, observe that we can now solve it using matrix exponentiation using

 ![generalized linear solution](/img/matExpSoln.png)